Noxxider/personal-website/README.md

 2. [**Beats/Minute Tap App**](https://ravinojuwono.com/tapbpm)

-## How to Install this website Locally?
+## How to Install this Website Locally?

 ### Clone the Repository, and Then Install the Dependencies Using
 ```bash